dkingDev/MP1/README.md

  - [Codeanywhere](https://codeanywhere.com/):
     - Codeanywhere has been used to code and develope this website and to push to GitHub.
  - [W3schools](https://www.w3schools.com):
-    - This CSS library was used to assist with the developement of this website.
+    - This CSS library and JavaScript was used to assist with the developement of this website.
  - [Am I Responsive](https://ui.dev/amiresponsive):
     - Am I Responsive was used to test display compatibilities for all devices.